-This delicious cheddar apple yeast bread, is infused with a subtle note of apples and complemented with a vein of cheddar cheese running through it.
+This delicious, twisted apple cheddar bread is infused with a subtle note of apples and complemented with a vein of cheddar cheese running through it.
 Absolutely perfect toasted with butter or try it as a sandwich bread.

-I absolutely had to share the bread.
-It was so delicious and just about the perfect thing to enjoy toasted and buttered on these cool Fall days.
-In fact, it was so great toasted, that I decided I needed to call it toasting bread.
-There was just something about the warm bread, with both the taste and aroma of warm apple, mixing with the cheddar cheese was utterly addicting.
-We couldn't stop eating it.
+This apple cheddar yeast bread is so delicious and just about the perfect thing to enjoy warm, toasted and buttered on cooler days.
+There is just something about warm bread, with both the taste and aroma of warm apple, mixing with the cheddar cheese was utterly addicting.
+We couldn’t stop eating it!

 Apples -You can start with any kind of apple for this one.
 Simply peel and shred.
 As some apples are quite moist, you’ll want to dry them as much as you can, by pressing the shredded apple between paper towel before spreading on the dough.
 I used simple Fall Macintosh apples for my bread.